Writing a letter. Is it a lost skill or not?

 asdf jkl; asdf jkl; asdf jkl; asdf jkl; asdf jkl; asdf jkl;

-From 2019 to 2023, I taught Senior Portfolio at Texas State University, and very few of my students knew or vaguely remember the components of such an important document.
-For my seniors, a well-addressed and typeset cover letter may have been their only chance for an interview appointment.
-It may have been their first client proposal or resignation letter for others.
-Although we may not follow the same format when writing e-mails, there will be a time when everybody will have to rely on this almost forgotten skill—the art of typing a letter—even if you ask ChatGPT to do it for you.
-You must learn the proper etiquette and components of a letter.
+From 2019 to 2023, I taught Senior Portfolio at Texas State University.
+Few of my students knew or vaguely remembered the components of such an important document.
+For my seniors, a well-addressed and properly typeset cover letter often represented their only chance for an interview appointment.
+For others, it might have been their first client proposal or resignation letter.
+Although emails are more common now, everyone will eventually need to rely on this almost forgotten skill—the art of typing a letter—even if they ask ChatGPT to do it for them.
+Learning the proper etiquette and components of a letter remains essential.

 The Parts of a Letter